theupdateframework/python-tuf/docs/CLI_EXAMPLES.md

 (7) halt the server, add README.txt to the Targets role, restart server, and fetch the Target's role README.txt.

-(8) Add LICENSE to 'yrole' and demonstate that the client must not fetch it because xrole is a terminating delegation (and hasn't signed for it).
+(8) Add LICENSE to 'role_y' and demonstate that the client must not fetch it because 'role_x' is a terminating delegation (and hasn't signed for it).

 (1) and (2)
 ```Bash